 Although not a blogging tool, it’s worth highlighting SITE123’s excellent 24/7 live chat support.
 This makes it easy to ask questions, and save time if you hit a bump when you’re building your site.

-SITE123 is the perfect choice if you need a helping hand while you blog or build your site.
+Our verdict: SITE123 is the perfect choice if you need a helping hand while you blog or build your site.
 Its 24/7 live chat support is excellent, and it’s an easy to use platform which lets you build for free.
 However, it’s only suitable for very basic blogs, and will quickly become limiting as your site grows more advanced.

 We’ve given you the nine best blogging platform on the market – perhaps one jumped straight out at you, but what if you’re still scratching your head?
 How are you meant to pick just one to build your blog?